In-depth

 • Tauranga Cars (Tauranga) – will organise delivery of replacement and carry out battery change.

-• EVs Enhanced (Christchurch) do battery swaps.
+• EVs Enhanced (Christchurch) – battery swaps and repair.

 • Control Focus (Dunedin)

 Thinking of importing a battery?
+BUYER BEWARE ⚠️

 Several Chinese distributors offer to export Leaf batteries to New Zealand.
 Even if these companies are legitimate (and not scams), there are major issues with after-sales support.